1992–93 Atlanta Hawks season

 The 1992–93 Atlanta Hawks season was the 44th season for the Atlanta Hawks in the National Basketball Association, and their 25th season in Atlanta, Georgia.

+Season summary

+Off-season

 The Hawks received the tenth overall pick in the 1992 NBA draft, and selected power forward Adam Keefe out of Stanford University.
 During the off-season, the team acquired Mookie Blaylock and Roy Hinson from the New Jersey Nets; however, Hinson never played for the Hawks due to knee injuries he sustained with the Nets, in which he last played in the NBA during the 1990–91 season.

+For the season, the Hawks redesigned their home and road uniforms; the team added side panels to the left side of their jerseys and shorts, the jersey number on the left leg of their shorts, and the team's primary logo on the right leg.
+The white home uniforms featured a yellow and red trim, and red side panels with black and yellow outlines, while the red road uniforms featured a yellow and white trim, and white side panels.
+The team's new uniforms would remain in use until 1995.